GoogleCloudPlatform/compute-video-demo-salt/README.md

 1. Create a Compute Engine SSH key and upload it to the metadata server.
-The easist way to do this is to use the gcutil command-line utility and try to SSH into the local instance.
+The easist way to do this is to use the gcutil command-line utility and try to SSH from the machine back into itself.
 Since you are using the root account, you need an additional flag.

     Cut/paste the generated URL into a browser that is authenticated with your Google account.
 Accept the OAuth permissions and cut/paste the verification code into your terminal.

-    When prompted, used an Empty Passphrase for the demo.
+    When prompted, use an Empty Passphrase for the demo.
 Once logged in through this gcutil ssh command, go ahead and log back out.
 The full output will look similar to,
     ```